Humphrey Sydenham (1591–1650): Inheritance

 When his elder brother, John Sydenham of Combe, died without male children, Humphrey inherited the paternal estates.
 John Sydenham had married Margery Poulet, daughter of Sir Anthony Poulett (1562–1600) (alias Paulet), of Hinton St George, Somerset, Governor of Jersey, and Captain of the Guard to Queen Elizabeth.
 Her brother was John Poulett, 1st Baron Poulett (1585–1649).
 John died without male children, leaving only four daughters.

 Marriage and children

-He married Mary Cox, daughter of William Cox of Crookhern, Somerset, by whom he had children including Humphrey Sydenham, of Combe, who married Jane Pole, the second daughter and eventual co-heiress of Sir William Pole, Knight (1614–1649), eldest son and heir apparent of Sir John Pole, 1st Baronet (died 1658) of Shute, Devon, by his second wife Katherine St Barbe, only daughter of Henry St Barbe of Broadlands, Hampshire.
+He married Mary Cox, daughter of William Cox of Crewkerne, Somerset, by whom he had children including Humphrey Sydenham, of Combe, who married Jane Pole, the second daughter and eventual co-heiress of Sir William Pole, Knight (1614–1649), eldest son and heir apparent of Sir John Pole, 1st Baronet (died 1658) of Shute, Devon, by his second wife Katherine St Barbe, only daughter of Henry St Barbe of Broadlands, Hampshire.